 - Lack of physical activity

-Fortunately, many of these risk factors can be controlled by lifestyle choices.
+Many of these risk factors for hyperlipidemia can be controlled by lifestyle choices.
 For example, maintaining a healthy weight is one way to reduce the risk of hyperlipidemia.

 What are other steps a person can take to prevent hyperlipidemia?

 - Eat foods low in saturated fat, trans fat, and cholesterol.
-To do this, eat less full-fat dairy products, fatty meats, and desserts high in fat and sugar.
+Eat less full-fat dairy products, fatty meats, and desserts high in fat and sugar.
 Limit foods that are high in cholesterol, such as egg yolks, fatty meats, and organ meat (like liver and kidney).
 Instead, choose low-fat or fat-free milk, cheese, and yogurt; eat more foods that are high in fiber, like oatmeal, oat bran, beans, and lentils; and eat more vegetables and fruits.

 - If you smoke, quit.
-Strategies to make quitting easier include use of nicotine gum, patches, and lozenges.
-Support from websites and hotlines can also help.
+Nicotine gum, patches, and lozenges can make it easier to quit.
+Help is also available over the phone or online.
 To learn more about strategies to quit smoking, read this fact sheet.

 People who already have hyperlipidemia can also follow these steps to lower their blood fat levels.

 Lifestyle changes may not be enough to reduce blood fat levels.